Proposal for creating spatial superposition of a large mass in a RF trap: Coherent delocalisaton of the nanoparticle: ideal case

-Alternatively, another set of experimental parameters can provide a slight improvement in the induced superposition.
-Figure~\ref{fig:res-improved} shows the superposition width for the nanoparticle for the initially considered $800e$ on the nanoparticle, and for $300e$ charges: for $V_\text{off} = 400\,\si{\volt}$ the separation is $43\,\si{\micro\metre}$ and $33\,\si{\micro\metre}$, respectively.
-Reducing the number of charges reduces the mutual Coulomb interaction, however, it also changes the coupling between the particle and the trapping electric field.
-Therefore, at similar end-cap voltages, the separation between co-trapped particles is reduced, and the induced displacement of the nanoparticle from the Coulomb interaction overcomes the confining trapping potential more easily, allowing a larger displacement.
-For $Q\np = 300e$ and the other experimental parameters unchanged, the stability conditions for the trapping (appendix~\ref{app:stability}) are still satisfied, but reducing the number of charges further would cause unstable trapping.
+Another set of experimental parameters can provide a slight improvement in the induced superposition.
+For example, considering a nanoparticle charged with $300e$ instead of $800e$, results in a reduced separation between the nanoparticle and ion (for $V_\text{off} = 400\,\si{\volt}$ the separation is $43\,\si{\micro\metre}$ and $33\,\si{\micro\metre}$, for $Q\np = 800e$ and $Q\np=300e$, respectively).
+This in turn results in a stronger Coulomb coupling (even though there are fewer charges on the nanoparticle) and the induced displacement of the nanoparticle from the Coulomb interaction overcomes the confining trapping potential more easily, allowing a larger displacement.
+For $Q\np = 300e$ and the other experimental parameters unchanged, the stability conditions for the trapping (appendix~\cref{app:stability}) are still satisfied, but reducing the number of charges further would cause unstable trapping.
 Changing the number of charges is more efficient for improving the displacement then changing the end-cap voltage, and it has the additional benefit that the coherence loss from charge-based interactions with the environment is reduced.

 By manipulating the electric field potentials, a larger difference in the electric field strengths at the two superposition instances could be introduced to escalate the superposition size further.
-This has for example been done for magnetic fields in refs.~\cite{romero2017coherent,zhou2025spin}.
+This has for example been done using magnetic fields in refs.~\cite{romero2017coherent,zhou2025spin}.
+Alternatively, introducing a free-fall phase where the state evolves freely, could potentially increase the superposition size, as in Ref.~\cite{bateman2014near,PhysRevLett.107.020405,steiner2025free}; this has also been suggested as a measurement procedure~\cite{bateman2014near,toros_creating_2021}.